sakuli/sakuli.github.io/content/docs/01_getting_started.md

 touch testsuite.properties
 {{< /highlight >}}

-we can add the following contents to `testsuite.properties`:
+We can add the following contents to `testsuite.properties`:

 {{< highlight bash >}}
 echo "testsuite.id=my-sut" >> testsuite.properties
 {{< /highlight >}}

 This is the minimum configuration for Sakuli.
-The .properties files adds some metainformation for the Sakuli-Runtime and can further be used to configure other things like forwarder or the default browser of the execution.
+The .properties files add some metainformation for the Sakuli-Runtime and can further be used to configure other things like forwarder or the default browser of the execution.

 The `testsuite.suite` file tells Sakuli which testcases take place in this testsuite.
 The format is: